sclorg/ansible-tests/README.md

-# Set of ansible playbooks for various testing
+# Set of ansible playbooks for various testing - test

 ## Testing RHSCL images in OpenShift 4.X environment